TheUnstoppable/Essentials/docs/cms.md

 # Format
-As it was said before, ECMS is a custom and simple text-based language.
+As it was said before, ECMSL is a custom and simple text-based language.
 Due to the nature of the parser, a new line (blank line) is required at the end of file to indicate that the script is over.
 Blank lines within the code will be evaluated as end of file and rest of the file won't be read.
 Before moving on into details, here's an example snippet that prints "Hello World!" as a host message when `!test` is written into the chat.
 ```